 That’s where leadership simulation can continue to provide value as a selection and development tool all the way up the ladder.
 Having future-oriented metrics on leadership potential and readiness will help you break the cycle of bad promotion decisions and put you track to better succession planning.

-Join us on January 19, 2017 to learn how to layer data-driven strategies—including live virtual simulations—to predict future performance and fuel your strongest leadership pipeline yet.
+Check out this webcast on succession planning to see how you can layer data-driven strategies—including live virtual simulations—to predict future performance and fuel your strongest leadership pipeline yet.